 Mid-range:

-Omni San Francisco Hotel located near Chinatown.
+Omni San Francisco Hotel is located near Chinatown.
 It combines old-world charm with modern amenities, offering elegant rooms, excellent dining, and easy access to major attractions like North Beach and Union Square.

 Budget: